isee4xai/iSeeExplainerLibrary/README.md

 - **url**: External URL of the prediction function passed as a string.
 This parameter provides an alternative when the model owners do not want to upload the model file and the explanation method is able to work with a prediction function instead of a model object.
 The URL is ignored if a model file was uploaded to the server.
 This related server must be able to handle a POST request receiving a (multi-dimensional) array of N data points as inputs (instances represented as arrays).
 It must return a array of N outputs (predictions for each instance).
 Refer to the _External URLs Examples folder_ if you want to quickly create a service using Flask to provide this method.

+- **instance**: This is a mandatory attribute for local methods, as it is the instance that will be explained.
+It is an array containing the feature values (must be in the same order that the model expects).
+For images, it is a matrix representing the pixels.
+It is also possible for image explainers to pass a file instead of the matrix using the parameter "image".

 - **params**: dictionary with the specific configuration parameters passed to the explanation method.
-These parameters depend on the method being used.
-It is **mandatory** to provide the *params* object when using local methods, as the instance to be explained is passed in this dictionary.
+These parameters are optional and depend on the method being used.
 Refer to the documentation of each method to know the configruation parameters that can be provided.